What Are The Different Valves For Plumbing Supply?

 globe valves

-Globe valves are used when the flow is often changed, but the flow doesn’t need to be completely open because the baffle slows it down.
+Globe valves are used when the flow is often changed, but it doesn’t need to be completely open because the baffle slows it down.

 Globe valves are called that because the valve’s body looks like a globe or a ball.